VektorOO7/Shared-Board/project zip files/1MI0600098_0MI0600022_3MI0600019_exam_final/readme.txt

     './Documentation.pdf' - Documentation for the project
-    '.db_create_script.sql/' - SQL Script for creating the DB '.db_create_script (testing).sql/' - SQL Script for creating the DB + testing data
+    '.db_create_script.sql/' - SQL Script for creating the DB '.db_create_script (testing).sql/' - SQL Script for creating the DB + testing data './test_images/' - A directory with images for testing purposes

 Required Versions:
     XAMPP Control Panel v3.3.0